 On a Sunday morning, this road through to Zetland is pretty free of cars and is really nice to ride.
 Mid week it will be just a car road.
 It ends up being almost a straight line to Redfern Station.
 The trail uses Dunning Avenue and Portman street and ends up at Green Square station.

 Roland Park – Daceyville

-A simple 500 meter concrete path that runs around four football ovals.
+A simple 800 meter concrete path that runs around four football ovals.
 Great place to take your kids to learn to ride.
-On the weekends you need to ride on the grass a bit as there will be a lot of walkers and some dogs and some mini footballers.
+Outdoor ping pong and exercise equipment and a playpark.